jabaere/ecommercefront/README.md

-# Getting Started with Create React App
+# Front End for Ecommerce app

 ## 1.For back-end, Download  repository https://github.com/scandiweb/junior-react-endpoint
 ## 2.Install all dependencies and start script